 The primary responsibility for financing an independent school education is the family’s.
 Financial aid is designed to fill the gap between what the family is able to pay for tuition and the cost of the tuition.

-Corlears has dedicated 16 percent of our gross tuition to financial aid for the 2013-2014 school year.
-Financial aid is given to families whose children are four years of age or older on the basis of need and available funds.
-Approximately 20 percent of our students will receive financial aid in 2013-2014.
+Corlears has dedicated 22 percent of our gross tuition to financial aid for the 2014-2015 school year.
+Financial aid is given to families on the basis of need and available funds.
+Approximately 25 percent of our students will receive financial aid in 2014-2015.